-{\it Idea of proof:} we use the theory of normal forms from section \ref{S:prelim} and calculate first the normal form of the operator $Q'$ with respect to $P'$.
-This normal form has a very simple structure -- it is a sum of an element from centraliser $C(\partial^p)\subset \hat{D}_1^{sym}$ of $\Ord$-order $q$ and a homogeneous operator of $\Ord$-order $-p$, whose shape can be explicitly calculated (let's call it the "tale").
-Constructing by induction the operators $F_i$ and using specific properties of the Schur operator for $P'$ as well as the Dixmier lemma \cite[L. 2.7]{Dixmier}, we show that the orders of operators $F_i$ satisfy the property claimed in the theorem: namely, all orders, expect the order of $F_I$, are divisible by $d_2$.
-The proof is divided into 3 steps: in step 1 we calculate the "tale" of the normal form of $Q'$ with respect to $P'$, in step 2 we construct $F_1$ and prove its properties needed for the induction procedure, and in step 3 we continue the inductive procedure and construct other operators $F_i$.
+{\it Idea of proof:} we use the theory of normal forms from section \ref{S:prelim} and calculate first a normal form (any normal form) of the operator $Q'$ with respect to $P'$.
+This normal form has a very simple structure -- it is a sum of an operator from the centraliser $C(\partial^p)\subset \hat{D}_1^{sym}$ of $\Ord$-order $q$ and a homogeneous operator of $\Ord$-order $-p$, which is uniquely determined and whose shape can be explicitly calculated (let's call it the "tail").
+Constructing by induction the operators $F_i(P,Q)$ and using specific properties of the Schur operator for $P'$ (the condition $A_p(0)$ and conditions on the first two homogeneous components $S_{0}, S_{-1}$) as well as the Dixmier lemma \cite[L. 2.7]{Dixmier} (theorem \ref{T:Dixmier2.7}), we show that the orders of operators $F_i(P,Q)$ satisfy the property claimed in the theorem.
+For the recursive construction of operators it is important that original operators, $P,Q$, are of subrectangular type: first, this is necessary for application of the Dixmier lemma, second, this condition is used to show that the inductive process stops.
+The crucial step here is a specific differential equation on polynomials (see lemma \ref{L:polynomials}).

+The proof is divided into 3 steps: in step 1 we calculate the "tail" of the normal form of $Q'$ with respect to $P'$, in step 2 we construct $F_1$ and prove its properties needed for the induction procedure, and in step 3 we continue the inductive procedure and construct other operators $F_i$.